uncw-library/d8-staff/README.md

 In Rancher, create a new stack using:

   - Name: d8staff
-  - docker-compose.yml: this repo's docker-compose-rancher.yml  (Change the default passwords in that file beforehand.)
+  - docker-compose.yml: this repo's docker-compose-rancher.yml  (Change the default passwords and drupal hash salt in that file beforehand.)
   - racher-compose.yml: this repo's rancher-compose.yml

 Create two load-balancer entries: the phpmyadmin and the nginx.